HOME

 The normal human vision system has the remarkable ability to classify objects based on the distribution in space of the red, green, and blue color components of light emanating from the objects.
 This ability can be exploited to classify based on the distribution of any three variables by creating a "false color" image in which each variable is assigned to a different color component.

-WAY-2C's proven "minimum description" classification method makes it easy to automate image classification based on the spatial distribution of up to three variables.
+WAY-2C's proven maximum likelihood classification method makes it easy to automate image classification based on the spatial distribution of up to three variables.
 The variables can represent virtually any properties, whether from multi-spectral or multi-sensor imaging devices, or even maps of such properties as topography, temperature, strain and/or density .

 Suitcase suitcase inspection results